-Currently being completed at Whetstone Boats is this 7’7″ Nutshell Pram designed by Joel White.
+This is a 7’7″ Nutshell Pram designed by Joel White.
 The Nutshell is built using the glued plywood lapstrake method with the finest marine grade mahogany plywood.
 Her rails and knees are solid mahogany and her frame and stem are of laminated teak.
 All fastenings and hardware are of bronze.
 This boat is intended to be a rowing version, though the Nutshell is also available as a sailing dinghy.
 In the sailing version, the rudder and dagger board stow neatly behind the aft seat.
 A lug rig of varnished spruce spars supports the sail.

 The rowing version, painted, with oars and oarlocks at two rowing stations: $3,800.00 Other options and delivery are available.

 While building and restoring wooden yachts on the coast of Maine over the last twenty years, I began to see some potential for the interesting wood scraps born from the building process at the yard.
 That, along with a bit of glue left in the pot at the end of the day got me started on this ongoing series of assemblages.
 The assemblages are constructed almost entirely from the collected pieces of boat building scrap and generally take many weeks to come to fruition.
 I often think of these assemblages as a way to allow the hand shaped, cast off bits to capture the attention and admiration of the viewer, much as the vessels they were born from do.
 The following assemblages are all framed with a heavy, satin black, pine frame.